rakudo-p5/v5/STATUS.md

   in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
   in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in block  at t/spec/run/exit.v5:58<br />
-use of uninitialized value of type Any in numeric context<br />
-use of uninitialized value of type Any in string context<br />
 <br />   3 tests more than planned were run<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/sselect.v5</td><td>3</td><td>8</td><td>0</td><td>0</td><td>11</td></tr>